PhenixCollaboration/web/_analysis/emcal.md

 A PHENIX-managed repository has been created on GitHub in order to capture the original code:
 [https://github.com/PhenixCollaboration/emcal](https://github.com/PhenixCollaboration/emcal){:target="_blank"}

-This analysis uses data contained in the storage area intended for long-term preservation.
+Parts of this analysis use data samples kept in the storage area intended for long-term preservation.
 This is its location in the GPFS filesystem of BNL SDCC:

 ```bash